Does a Divorce Decree Override a Named Beneficiary?

 How Federal ERISA Law Treats Life Insurance and Divorce

 Bear in mind that if the policyholder has group life insurance through their employer, that policy is governed by ERISA which supersedes state law.
 Under ERISA, a named beneficiary cannot be changed by the act of divorce.
-Therefore, if a policyholder lives in a revocation-upon-divorce state, names their spouse as their life insurance beneficiary, and then gets divorced, their ex spouse remains as their beneficiary.
+Therefore, if a policyholder lives in a revocation-upon-divorce state, names their spouse as their life insurance beneficiary, and then gets divorced, their ex-spouse remains as their beneficiary.

-If a policyholder does not wish their ex spouse to benefit from their death, they must update their group life insurance beneficiary themselves as any state revocation-upon-divorce law has no effect.
+If a policyholder does not wish their ex-spouse to benefit from their death, they must update their group life insurance beneficiary themselves as any state revocation-upon-divorce law has no effect.

-Re-Designating a Beneficiary Following Your Divorce
+Re-Designating a Life Insurance Beneficiary Following Your Divorce

 Many revocation-upon-divorce states specify a procedure to redesignate an ex-spouse as a life insurance beneficiary following divorce.